KevinDanne/ScreepsAI/README.md

 - A Package Manager ([Yarn](https://yarnpkg.com/en/docs/getting-started) or [npm](https://docs.npmjs.com/getting-started/installing-node))
 - Rollup CLI (Optional, install via `npm install -g rollup`)

-Download the latest source [here](https://github.com/screepers/screeps-typescript-starter/archive/master.zip) and extract it to a folder.

-Open the folder in your terminal and run your package manager to install the required packages and TypeScript declaration files:

 ```bash
 # npm
 npm install